dioxfile/Logic_Clock_Didatic_Tool/README.md

 * Permit to file INSTALL.sh<br/>
   `$sudo chmod +x INSTALL.sh`

-* Obs: For the above command to work the terminal must be open where the file is located.<br/>
+* Obs: For the above command to work, the terminal must be open where the file is located.<br/>

 * Run the file<br/>
   `$sudo ./INSTALL.sh`